ArthurSonzogni/chromiumos-platform2/mojo_service_manager/README.md

 *   Install into `/etc/mojo/service_manager/policy/` or
     `/usr/local/etc/mojo/service_manager/policy/`.
 The latter is for policy
-    files used only in test image.
+    files used only in test images.
 *   Service name should match `[A-Za-z0-9]+`.
 *   Each service should have its own policy file, which lists the owner and all the requesters.